Ivan1248/vidlu/README.md

 There is also a `test` command that accepts almost the same arguments and can be used for standard evaluation or running a custom procedure that can optionally accept the `Experiment` instance as on of its arguments.

 `scripts/train_cifar.py` is a specific example where it is easier to tell what is happening.
-Running `python train_cifar.py` is equivalent to running the following.
+Running `python train_cifar.py` is equivalent to running the following training with modified hyperparameters.
 ```sh
 python run.py train \
     "Cifar10{trainval,test}" "id" \  # data
     "models.ResNetV1,backbone_f=t(depth=18,small_input=True,block_f=t(norm_f=None))" \  # model
     "ct.resnet_cifar,lr_scheduler_f=ConstLR,epoch_count=50,jitter=None"  # training
 ```
+Note the example has some changes with respect to the default CIFAR-10 configuration: disabled batchnorm, constant learning rate, 50 epochs, disabled jittering.

 ## The framework